- 2.5 yds matte satin (our blog post contains satin sources!)

 Your back pleat will most likely have a bit of excess fabric, so fold as necessary to create a clean finish, as mentioned above.

 Once your pins are in place, baste all the way around the skirt to hold the pleats.
-No ironing necessary for those flowy pleats!
-Double check the skirt circumference to make sure it still matches up with your high hip.
+No ironing is necessary for these flowy pleats!
+Double-check the skirt circumference to make sure it still matches up with your high hip.
 If it does not, seam rip and adjust accordingly.

 Once your fuku base is assembled, let your skirt hang for 24-48 hours.
 Circle skirts have several large chunks of bias built into them, and these pieces stretch out over time.
 Letting your skirt hang for a day or two helps these pieces stretch out so that you can level your hem and not worry about your costume stretching out in unwanted ways later on.

 Finishing the Hem:

 Note: We typically wait to finish the hems until the entire base leotard is assembled, but in the interest of keeping like information together, we’re mentioning this here.
 This information is also available under the Assembling the Base tutorial.